 The plumber’s putty is moldable and is used to seal the joints of pipes to prevent leakage of water.
-Sink drains bathroom are commonly sealed with plumber’s putty.
+Sink drains bathroom are commonly sealed with plumber’s putty, and a reliable plumber will know exactly how to use it correctly.
 When used properly, plumber’s putty provides an airtight seal that will remain leak-free for many years.
 The plumber’s putty is either based oil or water.
 Water-based mastics are designed for use in materials that are stained if oil-based putty is used.
 If you are not sure of the composition of your sink, it is best to use the water-based putty to avoid unwanted stains.

 - Clean the built-in area of the kitchen sink with the mastic knife to remove large debris that may interfere with the application of the plumber’s putty.